 LEGAL UPDATE 

 Over the four years of the Trump Administration, Donald Trump issued a series of Executive Orders outlining country-specific temporary restrictions on the issuance of visas.
 These travel bans purported to restrict entry to the U.S. by nationals of certain countries based on three criteria, namely whether:

 The legality of Trump's travel bans were challenged in court on multiple occasions.
 In response, the Trump Administration rewrote the bans more than once, adding restrictions and deleted others, and carving out exceptions and waivers.
-(These waivers were, however, virtually impossible to obtain (which is why the Biden order demands a separate plan for these).
+These waivers were, however, virtually impossible to obtain (which is why the Biden order demands a separate plan for these).

 While the lawsuits were ongoing, the Supreme Court partially upheld the travel bans in 2018, stating that they come within the President's broad powers over immigration and national security.
 The Court also stated that the President "lawfully executed his broad discretion" to prevent the entry of noncitizens whose entry would "be detrimental the interests of the United States" because of the security risk posed.

-Nevertheless, the lawsuits aren't over.
+Nevertheless, the lawsuits weren't over.
 Both advocates and many judges continue to look skeptically upon these country-based or "Muslim" travel bans.
 Whether Biden's order will similarly inspire lawsuits from Trump-adherents remains to be seen.